5 Key Factors for Social Media Audience Segmentation

 1. Base audience segments off what they say, not just who they follow

-Most social platforms allow you to see audience patterns based upon whether or not they follow a brand or entity on a social channel.
+Most social platforms allow you to see audience patterns based on whether or not they follow a brand or entity on a social channel.
 This tells you next to nothing.

 If you’re building audience segments, you need more than just follower data.